daria-dudka/ChatApp/README.md

 ## Open the App on your phone

 Download Expo Go from the Google Play Store or the Apple App Store.
-Open the [Chat App Link](expo.dev/@daria.dudka/ChatApp) on your comuter.
+Open the Chat App Link (expo.dev/@daria.dudka/ChatApp) on your computer.
 Open the default "Camera" app on your phone and scan the QR code you see